Artemis1702/Cookr-Hackathon/README.md

 # Cookr-Hackathon 2024
 This repository contains my code for Cookr Hackathon 2024.
 ## Question 1
+Create a model or research the necessary steps to create a model for categorizing items.
+When the cook adds an item to their kitchen, it should be automatically categorized into multiple categories.
 ### Problems faced
 * Understanding the problem statement
 * Finding suitable websites and apis related to food and cuisines